Every second year the Elsass Foundation acknowledges a researcher, who is making a significant impact in the field of cerebral palsy.

-The prize is given to one person preferably, though can be shared by several.
-Nominations of candidates with a background in basic as well as clinical research and with any professional background are welcome.
+It is given to one person preferably, though can be shared by several.
+Nominations of candidates with a background in basic as well as science, clinical medicine, population health, from any professional background are welcome.

-The members of the committee are appointed among the highest possible level of expertise within the field of CP in terms of scientific merit, recognition and knowledge.
+The members of the committee are appointed from the highest possible level of expertise within the field of CP in terms of scientific merit, recognition and knowledge.

 In 2019 the committee comprises: